 Details

-INCHIKEYs for all rows; otherwise via "SMILES"+"NAME".
-If multiple rows in
+INCHIKEYs for all rows; otherwise via c("SMILES", "NAME").
+This can be

-first, and this average is used for training the adjustment model.
+new_data, their RT values are averaged first, and this average is used for

 Example: if frm$df equals data.frame OLD shown below and new_data equals